Protester killed at Utah 'No Kings' rally was fashion designer from 'Project Runway'

 Ah Loo leaves behind his wife and two young children, according to a GoFundMe for his family that raised over $100,000 in 48 hours.

+Ah Loo was a co-founder of the nonprofit Create Pacific, which celebrates and uplifts artists from the Pacific Islands.
+He was working on an upcoming July fashion show when he died.

+Ah Loo's vibrant work has earned numerous accolades over the years.
+He was a contestant in 2017 on Bravo’s “Project Runway,” a reality television show where fashion designers compete in front of celebrity judges to create runway looks on tight deadlines.

-He was a founder of Utah Pacific Fashion, an organization that celebrates artistic heritage from Oceania.
-Recently, he designed a garment for the star of the Disney Channel animated movie Moana 2, Hawaiian actor Auliʻi Cravalho.
+Recently, Ah Loo designed a garment for the star of the Disney Channel animated movie Moana 2, Hawaiian actor Auliʻi Cravalho.

-Cravalho wore the outfit to the film's red carpet premiere in Hawaii last November.
-She said in an interview with Vogue at the time that the design combined traditional and modern aesthetics from her culture.
-Ah Loo strung individual white Dovetail shells into a cape-like shape reminiscent of Hawaiian ʻahu ʻula—a feather cloak worn by ancient Hawaiian royalty, according to Vogue.
+Cravalho wore the outfit, which combined traditional and modern aesthetics from her culture, to the film's red carpet premiere in Hawaii last November.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.